 [Section 43 amended by No. 102 of 1987 s.
 6.]

-44. Form of security — Fourth Schedule
+44. Form of bill of sale (Fourth Sch.)

 Any such bill of sale may be in the form set forth in the Fourth Schedule.

-45. Bill of sale over mortgaged sheep
+45. Bill of sale over wool of mortgaged sheep

 It shall be lawful for the grantor of any bill of sale, by way of security over sheep, but only with the consent in writing of the grantee thereof, and to the extent authorised by such consent, to give a valid security as aforesaid on the next ensuing clip of the wool of such sheep.